callum-oakley/jsq/README.md

-# jfn
+# jsq

-jfn is a tool for evaluating a JavaScript function and printing the result.
+jsq is a tool for evaluating a JavaScript function and printing the result.

 ## Help

 ```
 Evaluate a JavaScript function and print the result

-Usage: jfn [OPTIONS] [BODY]
+Usage: jsq [OPTIONS] [BODY]

 Arguments:
   [BODY]  The body of the JavaScript function to be evaluated [default: $]